schlossm/MSProgressView/README.md

 #MSProgressView
-An iOS Progress Indicator that moves around a circle.
+A simple iOS Progress Indicator.

 * Please Note: MSProgressView is written in Swift 2.
 This requires Xcode 7+

-MSProgressView will work with and without AutoLayout.
-To use AutoLayout, simply write
+MSProgressView will work with and without Auto-Layout.
+To use Auto-Layout, simply write

 ```
 progressView.translatesAutoresizingMaskIntoConstraints = false